Clostridioides Difficile (Antimicrobial)

 - Stop proton pump inhibitors (see algorithm) and anti-motility agents whilst symptomatic, if possible.

-- Doses given are for adults; see the updated SAPG Guidance for antimicrobial management of CDI in children along with a decision tool.
-See also current edition of the BNF for Children for drug dosing recommendations in children.
+- Doses given are for adults; see the SAPG Antimicrobial management of Clostridioides Difficile (C. Diff) injfection (CDI) in children along with a decision tool and current edition of the BNF for Children for drug dosing recommendations in children.

 - Recommend coding GDH positive and/or toxin positive status as Priority 1 in the patient’s medical record.
 All subsequent antibiotic therapy may provoke a recurrent episode.
 If further advice on antibiotic therapy is required, contact Microbiology.